 Looking forward to your comments.

-- This reply was modified 1 month, 4 weeks ago by Sonja.
+- This reply was modified 3 years, 6 months ago by Brian Kelly.

 Hi Sonja and others, I’m looking forward to today’s Symposium.
 Please see below responses to your questions: